ghga-de/milestones-docs/57-monkfish/technical_specification.md

 Similar to the fixture state reset logic featured in `hexkit`, the utilities available for Apache Kafka should enable deleting and publishing records (events) in a topic.
 The advantage over using Kafka UI is that the SMS centralized state management for other technologies and can be used programmatically.
+Additionally, the presence of the API Key means the test bed application itself doesn't have to know the credentials for Kafka UI or S3.

 For each technology, REST API endpoints will be exposed, prefixed as follows: